Real Cardiff

 Public poetry -

-Peter Finch's work has been incorporated into two public structures
+Peter Finch's work has been incorporated into five public structures

 in Cardiff.
 Across the entrance, glass frontage, foyer and main corridor